canonical/microceph/docs/snap/reference/smb.rst

    microceph enable smb --cluster-id <cluster-id> [--target <member>] [flags]

 The first member creates the SMB cluster and requires at least one local-user configuration source.
+Managed clusters use CTDB even with one member, so connect ``microceph:ctdb-run`` before applying a share.
+The Ceph SMB manager defers initial service placement until a CephFS-backed share exists: create and apply the first share before enabling a second member.
 Later commands add members to the existing cluster and must not repeat creation-only user options.

 Options
 ~~~~~~~